-In the case of a Horse being unintentionally directed to leave the arena with all four (4) feet where the boards are continuous, the Steward or other suitable person will remove one or more boards to allow the Aathlete to re-enter the arena safely.
+In the case of a Horse being unintentionally directed to leave the arena with all four (4) feet where the boards are continuous, the Steward or other suitable person will remove one or more boards to allow the Athlete to re-enter the arena safely.

 - 11.3.
 Resistance may last no longer than sixty (60) seconds.
 However, resistance that may endanger Athlete, Horse, Officials or members of the public may result in elimination for safety reasons earlier than within sixty (60) seconds. - 11.4.
-Bleeding: If the Judge at C suspects fresh blood anywhere on the Horse during the Test, he will stop the Horse to check for blood.
+Bleeding: If the Judge at C suspects fresh blood anywhere on the Horse during the Test, they will stop the Horse to check for blood.
 If the Horse shows fresh blood, it will be Eliminated.
 The Elimination is final.
 If the Judge through examination clarifies that the Horse has no fresh blood, the Horse may resume and finish its Test.

 If the FEI Steward discovers fresh blood in the Horse's mouth or in the area of the spurs during the equipment check at the end of the Test (Art.
-8430.12), he must inform the Judge at C, who will Eliminate the Horse and the Athlete.
+8430.12), they must inform the Judge at C, who will Eliminate the Horse and the Athlete.
 If the FEI Steward discovers fresh blood anywhere else on the Horse's body (i.e. other than the Horse's mouth or in the area of the spurs) during the check at the end of the test, the Athlete/Horse combination is not automatically eliminated.
-The FEI Steward shall inform the Judge at C and the-Horse, an FEI Veterinarian is tomust be called to the-Horse and <a href="advise-the-Judge-at-C-whether-the-Horse-is-fit to-continue-in-following-competition(s) in the Event. the-Horse advise the Judge at C will take a decision on the Horse's fitness to continue, based on the FEI the-Horse-is-horse-in-minimal-in-any-further-Competition(s) or tests at the event but the result(s) obtained by the Athlete/Horse combination in any Competition(s) or tests already <a href="competition-competition-in-any-c
+The FEI Steward shall inform the Judge at C and an FEI Veterinarian must be called to examine the Horse and advise the Judge at C whether the Horse is fit to continue in following Competition(s) in the Event.
+The Judge at C will take a decision on the Horse's fitness to continue, based on the FEI Veterinarian's advice.
+If the Judge at C decides the Horse is not fit to continue, the Horse will not be permitted to take part in any further Competition(s) or tests at the event but the result(s) obtained by the Athlete/Horse combination in any Competition(s) or tests already completed shall stand.